Stiggu/JalaBackend/chess/progress.md

 - ✅ A Player plays a single piece on their turn
 - ✅ White plays first
 - ✅ Game status text
-- ❌ Neither player can expose their king to a check-mate
+- ✅ Neither player can expose their king to a check-mate
-- ❌ Piece Logic (Missing piece specific movements and blocking)
+- ✅ Piece Logic
-- ❌ Be able to capture pieces
+- ✅ Be able to capture pieces
 - ✅ Two pieces can't occupy the same spot
+- ❌ Checkmate
+- ❌ REFACTOR OH GOD
 - ❌ Use a database